cwperry/mighty90-v2/content/history/chapter-15-mog-mog.md

 >}}

 {{< figure src="/images/1945_02_03_department_heads.jpg"
-           caption="The ASTORIA heads of departments following ceremonies on 3 February 1945.
+           caption="The *Astoria* heads of departments following ceremonies on 3 February 1945.
 Officers wipe their brows from the Ulithi heat." attr="photo taken by and courtesy of Herman Schnipper"
 >}}